 The good, the bad and the delicious…

-- Venison and Sweet Potato Stew is very low in calories and fat and low in sugar.
+- This stew is very low in calories and fat and low in sugar.
 It also contains no cholesterol and is high in potassium, protein, vitamin a, and vitamin c.

 - This delicious stew might also be a little high in sodium for some.

 See my tips below for making this a more diet-friendly recipe.

 Venison and Sweet Potato Stew Nutrition Facts

 |Yields: Serves 8||Serving Size: 1.25 cups|

 |Calories 262||Calories from fat: 1|